pelithne/client-credentials-flow-with-APIM/README.md

 If all looks right, click "Create".

-The new API will be imported, and you will see that API with all its operations, next to the Echo API which comes as a default with APIM.
+The new API will be imported, and you will see that API with all its operations (GetSession, GetSessions, GetSpeaker, etc).

 <p align="left">
   <img width="100%"  src="./media/apis.png">